Anegan

 Anegan (lit.
-'Man with several shadows') is a 2015 Indian Tamil-language period romantic action thriller film co-written and directed by K. V. Anand and produced by Kalpathi S. Aghoram, S. Ganesh, and S. Suresh under the banner of AGS Entertainment.
-The film features an ensemble cast starring Dhanush and Amyra Dastur in quadruple roles, while Karthik, Ashish Vidyarthi, Aishwarya Devan, Mukesh Tiwari and Jagan appear in supporting roles.
-The plot of this story is inspired by the 1963 film Nenjam Marapathillai.
-The film's title is based on Thiruvasagam, which was written by poet Manikkavacakar.
-Set in four different time periods, the film is based on the theme of reincarnation, which revolves around Ashwin (Dhanush) and Madhu (Amyra Dastur) who were lovers in their past lives, have been brought together in the present.
+'Man with several shadows') is a 2015 Indian Tamil-language romantic action thriller film co-written and directed by K. V. Anand and produced by AGS Entertainment.
+The film stars Dhanush and Amyra Dastur (in her Tamil debut), while Karthik, Ashish Vidyarthi, Aishwarya Devan, Mukesh Tiwari and Jagan appear in supporting roles.
+Set in four different time periods, the film is based on the theme of reincarnation, which revolves around Ashwin (Dhanush) and Madhu (Dastur) who were lovers in their past lives, have been brought together in the present.

-Principal photography started on 2 September 2013 at Puducherry.
-Filming continued in Vietnam, Cambodia, Malaysia and Burma, and some parts of India. and was completed on 15 September 2014.
+The film was announced in May 2013.
+Principal photography started that September, and took place in Vietnam, Cambodia, Malaysia and Burma, and some parts of India including Pondicherry, and was completed in September 2014.
 The film features music composed by Harris Jayaraj, with cinematography handled by Om Prakash and editing done by Anthony.
-The visual effects were handled by V. Srinivas Mohan.

-After multiple postponements, Anegan was released on 13 February 2015 to positive reviews from critics who praised its visual style, music, narration, plot, and cast performances (especially Dhanush, Karthik and Amyra).
-The film was commercially successful at the box office.
-The film's Telugu dubbed version titled Anekudu was released on 27 February 2015.
-In 2015, the film was dubbed into Hindi as Anek by Goldmines Telefilms and released on its YouTube channel.
-In 2019, the film was dubbed into Bengali as Mon Majhi Re.
-In 2023, the film was dubbed into Malayalam with the same title.
+It was released on 13 February 2015.